KV6014-Group-Project/main-repo/backend/references/backend-plan.md

       - scanned_at: epoch ms
   - Behavior:
     - For each entry:
-      - Parse YAML or decode token.
+      - Parse YAML or decode token (using core YAML helpers).
-      - Validate signature (if present).
+      - Validate signature (if present, using core HMAC).
-      - Resolve event.
+      - Resolve event (from events app).
       - Resolve promoter attribution (if valid promoterId).
       - Upsert:
-        - DeviceProfile for device_id.
+        - DeviceProfile for device_id (in participants app).
-        - RSVP:
+        - RSVP (in events app):
           - event, device_profile, optional promoter, status, source, timestamps.
     - Respond with:
       - per-entry status.